Breast Reduction Surgery Cost and Procedure Information

 Types of Incisions for Breast Reduction Surgery

-Breast reduction surgery requires your surgeon to make incisions on each breast to remove breast tissue and skin.
+Reduction mammoplasty surgery requires your surgeon to make incisions on each breast to remove breast tissue and skin.
 These incisions are where scars will be after you recover from surgery.

-The type of incision your surgeon will use during surgery depends on how much skin and tissue will be removed.
+The type of incision your surgeon will use during the surgery depends on how much skin and tissue will be removed.
 The more that is removed, the larger the incision must be.

 There are three types of incisions used for breast reduction: